Isotopic tiling theory for hyperbolic surfaces: Isotopic Tiling Theory

-As an illustration (figure \ref{fig:2224}), consider the hyperbolic orbifold group $G=2_12_22_34_4$, where the subscripts track the positions of the generators in figure \ref{fig:2224ft1}.
-The placements of the generators in $\mathbb{H}^2$ in figure \ref{fig:2224ft1} allows a fundamental tiling for the supergroup $\star 2224$ simply by considering the convex hull in $\mathbb{H}^2$ of the indicated points $1$ to $4$.
-Now, there are two ways that $2224$ sits inside $\star 2224$.
-One is obtained by reducing the symmetry of the $4$-fold rotation point, corresponding to figure \ref{fig:2224ft1}.
-The other is obtained by doing the same to a $2$-fold rotation center, as has been done in figure \ref{fig:2224ft2}.
-These are the only two combinatorial classes of fundamental tilings in $\mathbb{H}^2$ for $2224$ \cite{Lucic1991}.
+As an illustration, consider figure \ref{fig:2224}, which shows tilings with a realization of the hyperbolic orbifold group $G=2224$ as a group of isometries in $\mathbb{H}^2$.
+The placements of the generators in $\mathbb{H}^2$ is indicated in figure \ref{fig:2224ft1}(vertices $1$ to $4$ corresponding to the generators $2224$, respectively) and allows a fundamental tiling for the supergroup $\star 2224$ simply by considering the convex hull in $\mathbb{H}^2$ of the points $1$ to $4$.
+Now, there are two ways that a fundamental domain for $2224$ can exhibit the symmetries of $\star 2224$.
+One is obtained by reflecting across the axis through the points $1$ and $4$, as indicated in figure \ref{fig:2224ft1}.
+The other is obtained by doing the same across the axis through points $2$ and $3$, as has been done in figure \ref{fig:2224ft2}.
 By the above discussion, we can combinatorially give a description of the edges belonging to the fundamental tiling.
-In figure \ref{fig:2224ft1}, consider the rotations corresponding to the generators $r_1,...,r_4,$ with centers $c_1,...,c_4$.
-Because the tiling is obtained by doubling the fundamental tiling of $\star 2224$, it is straightforward to see that the corners/increased symmetry points on the polygon's boundary correspond clockwise, starting at $c_1$, to the points $c_1,c_2, c_3, c_4, r_4(c_3), r_4r_3r_4^{-1}(c_4)$.
+In figure \ref{fig:2224ft1}, consider the rotations corresponding to the generators $r_1,...,r_4,$ with centers $c_1,...,c_4\in\mathbb{H}^2$.
+Because the tiling is obtained by doubling the fundamental tiling of $\star 2224$, it is straightforward to see that the corners/increased symmetry points on the polygon's boundary correspond clockwise, starting at $c_1$, to the points $c_1,c_2, c_3, c_4, r_4(c_3), r_1(c_2)$.
 This procedure readily generalizes to arbitrary stellate orbifolds, i.e. those with only rotations for generators.
-Given any generators $r_1,...,r_4$ in $\Iso(\mathbb{H}^2)$, this description of edges defines a fundamental tiling, in this case with totally geodesic edges, regardless of the generators placement in $\mathbb{H}^2$.
-Similarly, for the fundamental tiling of figure \ref{fig:2224ft2}, the edges are given by hyperbolic lines connecting the points $c_1,c_2, r_1(c_2),r_3^{-1}(c_4),c_3,c_4.$ Figure \ref{fig:2224othergens} illustrates that this relation for the edges still holds and we obtain a fundamental tiling with symmetry group $G$, this time without the additional symmetries that we used to find the end points of the edges of the fundamental tile on whose boundary the generators are positioned.
-This example illustrates that it can be very helpful to look at versions of the equivariant tiling in question that exhibit more symmetries than the given symmetry group.
+Given any generators $r_1,...,r_4$ in $\Iso(\mathbb{H}^2)$ for $2224$, this description of edges defines a fundamental tiling, in this case with geodesic edges, regardless of the generators placement in $\mathbb{H}^2$.
+Similarly, for the fundamental tiling of figure \ref{fig:2224ft2}, the edges are given by hyperbolic lines connecting the points $1$ to $6$ in cyclic order, which correspond to the points $c_1,c_2, r_2(c_1),r_3^{-1}(c_4),c_3,c_4,$ respectively.
+Figure \ref{fig:2224othergens} illustrates that this relation for the edges still holds in a sheared version of the fundamental tiling with symmetry group $G$.
+Here, the sheared fundamental domain does not have the additional symmetries of the other two tilings.